-QR1.6.2 The Assumptions of Physical Realism
+QR1.6.2 The Foundations of Physical Realism

-Figure 1.7 The Four Pillars of Physical Realism
+Figure 1.7 The four pillars of physical realism

 1. Conserved, then it must be eternal,